OUTLINE

 A Blockchain records data linearly which means that every new block contains information from all previous blocks in addition to the new data that is being added.

-A block stores multiple of transactions, each block is made up of a ledger of information which could be a date, time and encrypts information with the help of complex algorithms.
+A block stores multiple of transactions, each block is made up of a ledger of information which could be a date and time, and encrypts information with the help of complex algorithms.

 When a party submits a change to an existing transaction or new transaction on the ledger, it must be approved and validated by another party before the transaction can be officially added to the blockchain network.